Aishwarya Rai has approached the Delhi High Court regarding explicit AI-generated content that utilizes her likeness.

 Ashwariya Rai Bachan reached high court to safgaurd her likeness

-The Indian actress Aishwarya Rai has filed a petition with the Delhi High Court, seeking to prevent the misuse of her name, image, and likeness in AI-generated content that portrays her in sexually explicit manners, as reported by the nenagency.
+Indian actress Aishwarya Rai has filed a petition in the Delhi High Court against AI-generated deepfake content.
+Her aim is to halt the misuse of her name, image, and likeness in explicit materials.
+This case marks a significant point in addressing deepfake technology abuse in India.

-Indian governmental bodies such as the Ministry of Electronics and Information Technology and the Department of Telecommunications have also been included as parties in the case.
+The petition includes Indian governmental bodies, such as the Ministry of Electronics and Information Technology and the Department of Telecommunications, underscoring the need for regulatory intervention in deepfake content.

 Newsletter